theypsilon/MiSTer_BIOS_SCRIPTS/README.md

 update_bios-getter.sh

-These scripts DO NOT download any cores.
+This script DOES NOT download any cores.

 Q:Will this script over write files I already have?